-Means the value specified by the manufacturer of the power unit, if the value is displayed on the Federal Motor Vehicle Safety Standard (FMVSS) certification label; or the sum of the gross vehicle weight ratings (GVWRs) or the gross vehicle weights (GVWs) of the power unit and the towed unit(s), or any combination thereof, that produces the highest value.
+Means the value specified by the manufacturer of the power unit, if the value is displayed on the Federal Motor Vehicle Safety Standard (FMVSS) certification label; or the sum of the gross vehicle weight ratings (GVWRs) or the gross vehicle weight (GVWS) of the power unit and the towed unit(s), or any combination thereof, that produces the highest value.

-NOTE: GVWs are for use by roadside enforcement only for the purpose of determining whether the driver/vehicle is subject to CDL regulations.
-It is not used to determine whether a vehicle is representative for the purposes of Skills testing.
+(The underlined and italicized text above is for use by roadside enforcement only for the purpose of determining whether the driver/vehicle is subject to CDL regulations.
+It is not used to determine whether a vehicle is representative for the purposes of Skills testing).

-Gross vehicle weight rating (GVWR)

-Means the value specified by the manufacturer as the loaded weight of a single vehicle.
+Gross vehicle weight rating (GVWR) means the value specified by the manufacturer as the loaded weight of a single vehicle.

-Determining Class of CDL Required
+Figure 1.1: Determining Class of CDL Required